idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ## Design member
+Design member contains information about whole checked member.
+In the first step, it is required to define design member and then the member data are set into the design member.

 ### Member data
 Setting of exposure classes, humidity and other important factors for the calculations (for example creep).